POSTS TAGGED: Motorola Atrix 4G

 Like many other people, I too am affected by the dreaded “won’t charge beyond xx%” battery bug.
-I know in reality this is probably of little importance since (at least in my case) the battery is getting decent charge and lasts long enough anyway.
-But I would still like to see it fully charged, at least every so often.
+I know in reality this is probably of little importance since (a

 Let us all let out a collective sigh as Motorola continues to publicly hate on all of their rooted users.
 We’ve already brought you coverage of the shady Motorola practice of giving out Atrix 4G handsets that cannot be unlocked.
 Now the time is coming for the Motorola Photon 4G as well.
 The dual-core Motorola device, which also happens to be the only dual-core Motorola device on Sprint, has an update coming up that will lock the bootloaders and prevent the flashing of SBF files.
 While this likely won’t affect the current rooted community, new devices and replacements will likely come with this update preinstalled.